r-owen/dtx_to_wif_converter/ReadMe.md

 Known differences from the WIF files that FiberWorks writes:

-- If no color information is given, this code writes a color table with only 2 entries.
-FiberWorks writes a much longer table.
-- If the warp or weft has more than one color or separation, the associated section specifies a value for every end or pick.
-FiberWorks omits individual ends or picks that have the default value.
-I did this because I find WIF files easier to read if all color and separation data is in the same section.
-- The default colors and separations for warp and weft may not match (but the colors and separations of each pick and end should match).
-This difference is due to the fact that I have not figured out the algorithm FiberWorks uses to generate default colors and separations.
+- The default colors and separations for warp and weft may not match (this is just an internal detail; the resulting drawdown is the same).
+This is because I have not figured out the algorithm FiberWorks uses to choose default colors and separations.
+- The date the dtx file was created is not written to the WIF file, since WIF has no standard location for this information.
+FiberWorks saves it as a comment in the [TEXT] section ("; Creation ...").